-There are many signs and symptoms of anorexia nervosa, which can be classified as physical or emotional and behavioral.
+There are many signs and symptoms of anorexia nervosa, which can be classified as physical, emotional, or behavioral.

 The characteristic physical sign of the condition is significant weight loss that leads to the individual being underweight.
 The physical symptoms are closely linked to those observed in starvation when the body is unable to acquire the nutrients it needs to survive.

-The emotional and behavioral effects and the perception of body image can be just as debilitating as the physical symptoms.
-Many patients report feeling flat, have a reduced desire to participate in social activities, and are more likely to become isolated and suffer from depression.
+The emotional and behavioral effects, as well as the perception of body image, can be just as debilitating as the physical symptoms.
+Many patients report feeling flat, having a reduced desire to participate in social activities, and feeling isolated; thus, these patients are more likely to suffer from depression.

 As a result of the changes in body composition, patients with anorexia often note significant changes in the way their body feels.
-They are likely to get tired more easily or have difficulty sleeping at night, and may be prone to dizziness or fainting.
-They may also suffer from constipation or headaches and have a reduced tolerance to cold temperatures.
+These patients are likely to feel tired more easily, have difficulty sleeping at night, and/or be prone to dizziness or fainting.
+Those with anorexia may also suffer from constipation or headaches and have a reduced tolerance to cold temperatures.

 Other physical signs include: